openstack/manila/doc/source/devref/huawei_nas_driver.rst

   failed to connect, driver will retry another automatically.
 - `UserName` is a user name of an administrator.
 - `UserPassword` is a password of an administrator.
-- `Thin_StoragePool` is a name of a Thin storage pool to be used.
-- `Thick_StoragePool` is a name of a Thick storage pool to be used.
+- `StoragePool` is a name of a storage pool to be used.
+- `AllocType` is the file system space allocation type, optional value is "Thick" or "Thin".
 - `WaitInterval` is the interval time of querying the file system status.
 - `Timeout` is the timeout period for waiting command execution of a device to complete.
+- `NFSClient\IP` is the backend IP in admin network to use for mounting NFS share.
+- `CIFSClient\UserName` is the backend user name in admin network to use for mounting CIFS share.
+- `CIFSClient\UserPassword` is the backend password in admin network to use for mounting CIFS share.

 Backend Configuration
 ---------------------